Pontifical School of Theology

 3 credits

-After an introduction dedicated to methodological issues, the aim of the course is to bring to light the sources, originality, coherence, and possible evolutions of Paul’s thought within the framework of his Letters.
+After an introduction dedicated to methodological issues, the aim of the course is to bring to light the sources, originality, coherence, and evolutions of Paul’s thought within the framework of his Letters.

 THEO211Pentateuch and Historical Books